-I wanted to be a journalist.
-I majored in newspaper journalism and political science in college, hell-bent on becoming a political reporter.
-Design turned out to be a much better fit for my natural curiosity, but journalism school taught me a very important skill: how to tell a story.
-In my work, I make it my business to know and tell yours.
+Hell-bent on becoming a political reporter.
+Design turned out to be a better fit for my curiosity, but I learned how to tell a story.
+I make it my business to know and tell yours.

 As a kid, I published a family magazine.